ten1seven/jRespond/README.md

 Responsive websites that require JavaScript functionality for some breakpoints and not for others need some type of system for triggering the correct funcitons at the correct breakpoint and to also be aware of when a browser is resized across breakpoints.
 Although switching between breakpoints could be seen as an edge case, a few applications for jRespond are:

-* Managing functionalty for initial page load: Even if the browser is never resized, jRespond can help manage what javascript functions are triggered when the page loads.
+* Managing functionalty for initial page load: Even if the browser is never resized, jRespond can help manage what javascript functions are triggered when the page loads for a given breakpoint.
-* Developer testing: jRespond makes it much easier to test in-browser.
+* Development testing: jRespond makes it much easier to test in-browser.
 * Borderline device widths: Real user browser resizing and device rotation that crosses breakpoints.

-If your project only needs to support modern browsers I highly recommend checking out Rob Tarr's <a href="https://github.com/sparkbox/mediaCheck">mediaCheck</a> that uses the <code>matchMedia</code> method.
+If your project only needs to support modern browsers I highly recommend checking out Rob Tarr's <a href="https://github.com/sparkbox/mediaCheck">mediaCheck</a> which uses the <code>matchMedia</code> method.
 But if you're using <a href="https://github.com/scottjehl/Respond">respond.js</a> as a polyfill to ensure that your site responds on older browsers, jRespond is worth checking out.

 ##How does it work?

-jRespond holds a list of user-defined functions that are either fired or destroyed based on the detected media breakpoint.
-Because jRespond was built to be browser agnostic, it does NOT sniff for media queries in the stylesheets.
-All media breakpoints need to be defined when calling jRespond.
+jRespond holds a list of user-defined functions that are fired based on the detected media breakpoint.
+Entry and exit functions can be defined so transitions between breakpoints can be managed by removing and unbinding some page elements while creating and binding others. jRespond was built to be browser agnostic.
+It does NOT sniff for media queries in the stylesheets.

+After including jRespond.min.js in your project, call jRespond and define media breakpoints:

 ``` javascript
 // call jRespond and add breakpoints